GPlates/GPlates/doc-python-api/sample-code/pygplates_import_geometries_and_assign_plate_ids.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++

-This example is similiar to :ref:`pygplates_import_points_from_a_text_file_and_assign_plate_ids` except it takes advantage of the ability of *pygplates* to load a GMT file to avoid having to manually parse a text file line-by-line.
+This example is similiar to :ref:`pygplates_import_points_from_a_text_file_and_assign_plate_ids` except it takes advantage of the ability of pyGPlates to load a GMT file to avoid having to manually parse a text file line-by-line.

 Sample code
 """""""""""